gh0st91/WSL_PlugNPlay/README.md

 ## Contributing

 This is my final solution, and there likely will not be any significant changes.
 Still, feel free to submit a pull request if you see something that can be improved.
-Also, want to fork me?
-Fork me!
 Note: there is one TODO.
 If anyone can figure it out, major brownie points!

-`I'd fork me.
-I'd fork me so hard.`
+`Would you fork me?
+I'd fork me.
+I'd fork me so hard...`